 .\azcopy jobs resume <jobid> --sourcesastokenhere --destinationsastokenhere

-Your feedback is always welcomed.
-If you have any questions, issues or general feedback submit them at https://github.com/Azure/azure-storage-azcopy.
-Thank you!
+If you have questions, issues, or general feedback, submit them on GitHub.